 Maximize your Personal Finances

-The income and aid for each student is very different.
+Each student’s income and financial aid package is very different.
 No matter which end of the spectrum you are on, you can save money in college by following these personal finance tips.

 19. Get a credit card